 This ensures we have an accurate and comprehensive cost of constructing the wall at today’s rates and also ensures that the cost is impartial.

-An enclosure payment takes into account everything from material costs, to the mortar in the joints, the brickwork, the labour for construction of the wall, the foundations and even the insulation.
+An enclosure payment takes into account everything from material costs, to the mortar in the joints, the brickwork, the labour for the construction of the wall, the foundations and even the insulation.

-The final cost also takes into account non visible costs, such as professional fees, Value Added Tax (VAT) paid on materials and the location specific rates of the property.
+The final cost also takes into account non-visible costs, such as professional fees, Value Added Tax (VAT) paid on materials and the location-specific rates of the property.

 Above you can see our workings!